 Here, the eight tasks I regret leaving for the last minute:

 1. Assemble your ceremony programs, menus, and escort cards.
 I recommend selecting all paper goods prior to finalizing your ceremony, menu and guest list.
-For me, the most difficult part was choosing which stationary to purchase—eliminate this hurdle early on so that all you have left to do is order your pre-selected design.
+For me, the most difficult part was choosing which stationery to purchase—eliminate this hurdle early on so that all you have left to do is order your pre-selected design.

 Photo Credit: Kimberly Chau Photography